 The Oxford Brookes University Community Scholarship rewards those students who have been an excellent role model within their school, college or community and/or have overcome personal or social difficulties.

-This bursary is paid out in two equal instalments November 2019 and February 2020.
+This scholarship is paid out in two equal installments during 2019-20, as follows:

 Please see the